-Because the need, problem, or challenge is foundational in your application, keep these points in mind.
+Because the need, problem, or challenge is foundational in your application, keep these points in mind:

-- The federal government wants its investment to result in SOMETHING getting better. - As you define your need, problem, or challenge, articulate WHAT will get better as a result of your project as precisely as possible.
-Will someone learn something, develop a skill, change an attitude?
+The federal government wants its investment to result in something getting better.

+As you define your need, problem, or challenge, articulate what will get better as a result of your project as precisely as possible.

+Will someone learn something, develop a skill, change in attitude?
 Will members of your community be better able to work together to solve problems?

 Will collections be better cared for?
 Will their lifespan be extended?
-Will access to your collections and the information surrounding them be expanded?
-Identify why it is important that this particular change happens. - Hone your problem definition carefully in clear, succinct terms. - Gather and present data that support your problem definition.
+Will access to your collections and information surrounding them be expanded?

+Identify why it is important that that this particular change happens.

+Hone your problem definition carefully in clear, succinct terms.
+Gather and present data that support your problem definition.
-Narrative: Project Work Plan

-Tellus:

-- What specific activities, including evaluation, will you carry out? - What are the risks to the project and how will you mitigate them? - Who will plan, implement, and manage your project? - Will partners be engaged and, if so, for what purpose? - When and in what sequence will your activities occur? - What time, financial, personnel, and other resources will you need to carry out the activities? - How will you track your progress toward achieving your intended results? - How and with whom will you share your project's results?

-Reviewers will look for.

-- Activities informed by appropriate theory and practice - Clearly stated goals, assumptions, and risks - Appropriate evaluation activities and performance measurements - Team with sufficient experience and skills - Realistic and achievable schedule - Appropriate time, financial, personnel, and other resources - Clear methodology for tracking progress and adjusting course when necessary - Effective plan for communicating results and/or sharing discoveries

-PROJECT WORK PLAN

-This is where you identify who will do what activities, when, and using what resources.
+Project Work Plan: This is where you identify who will do what activities, when, and using what resources.